-- There are over 180 contracting parties to the IPPC. - Each contracting party has a national plant protection organization (NPPO) and an Official IPPC contact point. - Nine regional plant protection organizations (RPPOs) work to facilitate the implementation of the IPPC in countries. - IPPC liaises with relevant international organizations to help build regional and national capacities. - The Secretariat is provided by the Food and Agriculture Organization of the United Nations (FAO).
+- " There are over 180 IPPC contracting parties. - " Each contracting party has a national plant protection organization (NPPO) and an Official IPPC contact point. - " Ten regional plant protection organizations have been established to coordinate NPPOs in various regions of the world. - " IPPC liaises with relevant international organizations to help build regional and national capacities. - " The Secretariat is provided by the Food and Agriculture Organization of the United Nations (FAO)